Pet passports – what do I need to take my pet abroad?

 • Pet passports issued in an EU country are still valid for travelling into the EU and the UK.

-• If you already have a pet passport issued in Great Britain before 1 January 2021 it’s valid for returning to the UK from the EU and what are called ‘Part 1’ listed countries – see the list on GOV.UK.
+A pet passport issued in Great Britain before 1 January 2021 is valid for returning to the UK from the EU and what are called ‘Part 1’ listed countries.
+You can see the list on GOV.UK.

-What do I need to do to take my pet abroad?
+What do I need to take my pet abroad?

 Dogs will also need to have a tapeworm treatment if you’re travelling directly to: